GUIDE / LOCAL / PORTUGAL

 Sintra is one of the top tourist hubs in Portugal – but you don’t need to stay on the beaten track.
 Stray away from the severely overpriced and touristy tuk tuks, you’ll be sure to wander into an authentic side of the city in no time.
 Walking the whole place by foot, you’ll walk past old palaces, castles, and run-down cottages.
 Very pretty.

 Alfama Old Town is the sort of place that tourists adore during daylight, but tend to stay away from when the sun goes down – which is a massive shame as this old town only really comes alive at night.
 When the Feira Da Ladra ends (the thieves’ market – something you definitely have to go to), the real side of the province comes to light – with good music, good drink, and good company.
+If you need a place to stay in Lisbon, then there are plenty of options available online to choose from.
+Taking a look at travel blogs that share their own experiences of the area and their recommendations worth looking at.

 Old town view in Sintra